ga-curriculum/computer-science-recursion/lesson/README.md

 ## The Recursive Case

 Finally, we use recursion by calling the `countDown()` function again.
-Only this time, we feed it the next number in the sequence, by providing `num - 1` as the argument.
+Only this time, we feed it the next number in the sequence by providing `num - 1` as the argument:

 ```javascript
 const countDown = (num) => {